Highlights from the Ratings and Financial Report for Gilead Sciences Inc. (GILD)

-Gilead Sciences Inc. (NASDAQ:GILD) went up by 0.04% from its latest closing price compared to the recent 1-year high of $73.34.
-The company’s stock price has collected 0.77% of gains in the last five trading sessions.
-Barron’s reported on 10/08/21 that Merck’s Covid Pill Could Pose Serious Risks, Scientists Warn
+Gilead Sciences Inc. (NASDAQ:GILD) went down by -2.56% from its latest closing price compared to the recent 1-year high of $73.34.
+The company’s stock price has collected -3.20% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that U.S. Food and Drug Administration Approves Expanded Indication of Gilead’s Biktarvy(R) for Treatment of HIV-1 in Pediatric Populations

 Is It Worth Investing in Gilead Sciences Inc. (NASDAQ :GILD) Right Now?